nohrianeha/calculator/README.md

 ## Features

+- 🔐 **Google Sign-In Authentication** - Secure access with Firebase Authentication
 - Basic arithmetic operations (addition, subtraction, multiplication, division)
 - Clear (C) and Clear Entry (CE) functions
 - Delete last character (⌫)
 - Keyboard support for all operations
 - Responsive design that works on desktop and mobile
 - Modern gradient background and sleek dark theme
+- User profile display with Google account information

+## Prerequisites

+⚠️ **Important:** Before running the app, you need to set up Firebase Authentication:

+1. Follow the instructions in [FIREBASE_SETUP.md](./FIREBASE_SETUP.md)
+2. Configure your Firebase project credentials in `firebase-config.js`
+3. Enable Google Sign-In in your Firebase Console

 ## How to Run

 ### Method 1: Direct Browser (Easiest - No Server Needed) ⭐
 **This is the simplest method and works immediately!**

+1. **First, complete Firebase setup** (see Prerequisites above)
-1. Navigate to the project folder: `C:\Users\Prince Gupta\Desktop\DemocursorProject`
+2. Navigate to the project folder: `C:\Users\Prince Gupta\Desktop\DemocursorProject\Calculatorapp`
-2. Double-click `index.html`
+3. Double-click `index.html`
    - OR right-click `index.html` → "Open with" → choose your browser (Chrome, Edge, Firefox, etc.)
-3. The calculator will open and work immediately!

-**Note:** This method works perfectly for this calculator app - no server installation needed!
+4. Sign in with Google to access the calculator

+**Note:** Make sure you've configured Firebase before opening the app!

 ### Method 2: Using Python (if installed)
 ```bash